OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 If this is where your journey ends, there's a problem on the Tentacle machine.
 It is very likely that the Tentacle is unable to open the communications port, either because of permissions, or because another process is listening on that port.
 Using the Windows `netstat -o -n -a -b` command can help to get to the bottom of this quickly.
 If you're still in trouble, check the Tentacle [log files](/docs/reference/log-files.md) and contact Octopus Deploy support.
 :::

-## Connect from the Octopus Server
+## Connect from the Octopus Server {#TroubleshootListeningTentacles-ConnectfromtheOctopusServer}

 Next, repeat the process of connecting to the Tentacle with a web browser, but do this *from the Octopus Server machine*.